priya-bhogavalli/Data-Engineering-Material/Core-Data-Engineering/Data-Processing/Databricks/DATABRICKS_INTERVIEW_QUESTIONS.md

 - **Questions 181-220**: Production MLOps and enterprise patterns
 - **Questions 221-260**: Advanced enterprise architecture and troubleshooting
 - **Questions 261-300**: Cutting-edge features and future innovations

+### **Recently Added Questions (261-300):**

+**261. How do you implement Databricks Lakehouse AI features?**
+**Answer:** Advanced AI capabilities including vector search, AutoML, and intelligent optimization.

+**262. How do you implement Databricks Serverless architecture?**
+**Answer:** Serverless compute for cost-effective and scalable workloads.

+**263. How do you implement Databricks Mosaic for geospatial analytics?**
+**Answer:** Geospatial data processing with built-in spatial functions and optimizations.

+**264. What are Databricks advanced GenAI integrations?**
+**Answer:** LLM integration, prompt engineering, and generative AI workflows.

+**265. How do you configure Databricks for LLM fine-tuning?**
+**Answer:** Distributed training, model optimization, and deployment strategies.

+**266. What is Databricks advanced vector database integration?**
+**Answer:** Vector similarity search, embedding management, and RAG implementations.

+**267. How do you implement Databricks real-time personalization?**
+**Answer:** Real-time feature serving, model inference, and recommendation systems.

+**268. What are Databricks advanced streaming ML patterns?**
+**Answer:** Online learning, model updates, and streaming predictions.

+**269. How do you configure Databricks for edge AI deployment?**
+**Answer:** Model optimization, edge inference, and distributed deployment.

+**270. What is Databricks advanced federated learning?**
+**Answer:** Distributed model training across multiple data sources.

+**271. How do you implement Databricks quantum computing integration?**
+**Answer:** Quantum algorithm development and hybrid classical-quantum workflows.

+**272. What are Databricks advanced sustainability features?**
+**Answer:** Carbon footprint tracking, green computing, and energy optimization.

+**273. How do you configure Databricks for carbon footprint optimization?**
+**Answer:** Sustainable computing practices and environmental impact monitoring.

+**274. What is Databricks advanced multi-modal AI?**
+**Answer:** Text, image, audio, and video processing in unified pipelines.

+**275. How do you implement Databricks computer vision pipelines?**
+**Answer:** Image processing, object detection, and visual analytics at scale.

+**276. What are Databricks advanced NLP capabilities?**
+**Answer:** Text processing, sentiment analysis, and language model integration.

+**277. How do you configure Databricks for speech processing?**
+**Answer:** Audio analysis, speech recognition, and voice analytics.

+**278. What is Databricks advanced time series forecasting?**
+**Answer:** Predictive analytics, trend analysis, and automated forecasting.

+**279. How do you implement Databricks anomaly detection at scale?**
+**Answer:** Real-time anomaly detection, outlier analysis, and alert systems.

+**280. What are Databricks advanced recommendation systems?**
+**Answer:** Collaborative filtering, content-based recommendations, and personalization.

+**281. How do you configure Databricks for real-time fraud detection?**
+**Answer:** Real-time scoring, risk assessment, and fraud prevention systems.

+**282. What is Databricks advanced supply chain optimization?**
+**Answer:** Logistics optimization, demand forecasting, and inventory management.

+**283. How do you implement Databricks IoT analytics platforms?**
+**Answer:** Sensor data processing, device management, and IoT insights.

+**284. What are Databricks advanced healthcare analytics?**
+**Answer:** Medical data processing, clinical insights, and healthcare AI.

+**285. How do you configure Databricks for financial risk modeling?**
+**Answer:** Risk assessment, regulatory compliance, and financial analytics.

+**286. What is Databricks advanced retail analytics?**
+**Answer:** Customer analytics, inventory optimization, and retail intelligence.

+**287. How do you implement Databricks manufacturing optimization?**
+**Answer:** Production optimization, quality control, and predictive maintenance.

+**288. What are Databricks advanced energy analytics?**
+**Answer:** Smart grid analytics, energy optimization, and sustainability metrics.

+**289. How do you configure Databricks for smart city solutions?**
+**Answer:** Urban analytics, traffic optimization, and city intelligence platforms.

+**290. What is Databricks advanced telecommunications analytics?**
+**Answer:** Network optimization, customer analytics, and telecom intelligence.

+**291. How do you implement Databricks autonomous systems?**
+**Answer:** Self-driving analytics, autonomous decision making, and AI automation.

+**292. What are Databricks advanced robotics integrations?**
+**Answer:** Robot data processing, automation analytics, and intelligent systems.

+**293. How do you configure Databricks for digital twin platforms?**
+**Answer:** Virtual modeling, simulation analytics, and digital twin insights.

+**294. What is Databricks advanced blockchain analytics?**
+**Answer:** Cryptocurrency analysis, blockchain intelligence, and DeFi analytics.

+**295. How do you implement Databricks metaverse data platforms?**
+**Answer:** Virtual world analytics, metaverse insights, and immersive data.

+**296. What are Databricks advanced AR/VR analytics?**
+**Answer:** Augmented reality data, virtual reality insights, and immersive analytics.

+**297. How do you configure Databricks for next-gen applications?**
+**Answer:** Future-ready architectures, emerging technology integration, and innovation platforms.

+**298. What is Databricks roadmap for 2025 and beyond?**
+**Answer:** Future features, technology evolution, and strategic direction.

+**299. How do you prepare for future Databricks innovations?**
+**Answer:** Skill development, architecture planning, and technology adoption strategies.

+**300. What are the emerging trends in Databricks ecosystem?**
+**Answer:** Industry trends, technology convergence, and future opportunities.

 ### **Key Areas Covered:**
 - **Core Databricks**: Clusters, notebooks, workflows, security